 “The inside of his fedora was lined with tinfoil.”

 “Some people like tinfoil,” insisted Faith.
-“Anyway, I visited him last month in Sheridan, Wyoming.”
+“Anyway, I visited him last month in Sheridan, Wyoming, and that’s where I smoked my first cricket.
+Let me explain.”

 “Smell that air?”
 Her uncle stuck his head out the driver’s side window and inhaled.
 He secured his fedora against the wind with his left hand and steered the truck with his right.
 “That’s Sheridan air!
 The higher we drive up the Bighorn mountains the better it gets!”

 Faith only smelled the exhaust from her uncle’s beat-up truck.
 Still, the mountain range was beautiful and freshly-melted snow encouraged a healthy layer of greenery.
 “What are we doing all the way up here?”

 “Your mom made me promise to take you to the college.
 Look, there it is!”
 He pointed at buildings dotting the mountainside.
 “Near the border to Bighorn National Forest.
 Pop the glove box; there’s a bunch of talks today.
 Choose one that looks good.”

 Faith opened the glove box to find a brochure.
 It listed the day’s events at Sheridan Cliff-Side College, including guest lectures.
 “Does SC-SC have an art program?”